 I am so excited to show you how to make a no-sew deer pillow with glue and stencil.
 Recently, I was invited to make this pillow for a video that would be on the Southern Living website and I want to share the video with you and also a tutorial.
 You can also view the video I made for No-Sew Deer Pillows that can be viewed on the Southern Living website.

 Now, it is not that I can’t sew or that I don’t want to get my sewing machine out.
 The problem is that I can’t see to thread my sewing machine anymore, so if no one under the age of 40 is here to thread the machine for me, it will be a no-sew pillow.

 I started making these over a year ago and they all have held up perfectly.
 In fact, while I was at the Southern Living headquarters, I needed an uncovered pillow insert.
-I tried my hardest to pull the pillowcase apart and remove the insert but I could not get the glued pieces of fabric apart no matter how hard I pulled.
-I had just glued the fabric less than 2 hours earlier.
+We tried to pull the pillowcase apart and remove the insert but I could not get the glued pieces of fabric apart no matter how hard I pulled.
+The fabric was glued less than 2 hours earlier.
 That being said, you can throw this pillow on the couch, off the couch, back on the couch ( I feel like I do this constantly) and it should not harm the pillow.